-(2) It is necessary for formation of the nervous system.
-This can be proved by producing abnormal gastrulae called exogastrulae of frog.
+(2) It is necessary for the formation of the nervous system.
+This can be proved by producing abnormal gastrulae called exogastrulae of frogs.
 In some amphibian eggs, if the outer protective membranes are removed, the eggs form exogastrulae.
-In an exdgastrula, the endodermal and mesodermal blastomeresevaginate (viz. grow outward) rather than invaginate and the mesoderm and endoderm are not covered with ectoderm, the ectoderm remains isolated from the rest of the tissues.
+In an exogastrula, the endodermal and mesodermal blastomeres evaginate (viz. grow outward) rather than invaginate and the mesoderm and endoderm are not covered with ectoderm, the ectoderm remains isolated from the rest of the tissues.

 The important aspect of the exogastrulation is that endodermal and mesodermal structures develop to a great extent, but no nervous structures form.
 Neither the neural plate nor any of the sensory structures develop from the ectoderm if chorda mesodermal are a does not move inward and makes contact with the neural ectoderm.